ARG-NCTU/oop-proj-atom-collision/README.md

 $ source docker_run.sh
 ```
 ## How to play
-When you're inside the docker just run the following command.
+When you're inside the docker, please run the following commands.
 ```
 $ python3 main.py
 ```